Grandparents' Guide to Bucks County

-Head into the great outdoors!
-Core Creek Park offers plenty of walkways and bikeways to help you get active.
+Head to the great outdoors!
+Core Creek Park offers plenty of walkways and bike paths to help you get active.
 Pack lunch to eat at one of the many picnic tables.
 After lunch, the kids can burn off steam at the playground.

 Stroll through the charming shopping and dining village of Peddler’s Village.
 Kids will love Giggleberry Fair, an indoor obstacle course with a Grand Carousel.
 Visit Skip’s Candy Corner for delicious homemade fudge and candies.
 Help the kids pick out a gift for mom and dad at one of the 60 unique shops and boutiques.

 Bring your grand kids to experience history at Washington Crossing Historic Park.
 See where George Washington crossed the Delaware River on Christmas night during the Revolutionary War.

 All aboard the New Hope & Ivyland Railroad.
 Take in the historic sites from a restored 1920s vintage train.
 Both kids and grandparents will enjoy this relaxing and scenic ride through Bucks County.

 Meet Big Bird, Elmo and the rest of the gang at Sesame Place.
 Everyone will be singing and dancing along as the Neighborhood Street Party parade rolls down Sesame Street.